 - Create a graphical checklist for a visual summary of your post.

-#3 Make sure you observe copyright laws
+#3 Make sure to respect copyright laws

 Every visual is protected by copyrights.
-Therefore, make sure you own all copyrights or review carefully the license terms of each image before using and publishing it.
+Therefore, always make sure you own all copyrights or review carefully the license terms of each image before using and publishing it.
 Sharing copyrighted images is always subject to infringement, even if done unknowingly and inadvertently.
 And the penalties for illegal use or distribution of images can be quite costly and can get you into legal trouble.

 - Image licenses